 - The Greenwich Hospital, Greenwich CT

-Potential Complications: As in all surgery, there are well-known and reported complications.
+As in all surgeries, there are well-known and reported complications.
 Dr. Sherman will go over all of these with you.
 During this discussion, Dr. Sherman will also tell you the relative frequency of all complications, and the treatment.
 These potential complications include hematoma, and facial nerve damage.
-This nerve damage may be temporary, or permanent after the face lift procedure.
+This nerve damage may be temporary, or permanent after the facelift procedure.

-With over 30 years experience, Dr. Sherman has been able to deliver the best possible results associated with a shortened convalescent time.
+With more than 30 years of experience, Dr. Sherman has been able to deliver the best possible results associated with a shortened convalescent time.
 Dr. Sherman uses the most proven techniques that he has used in his practice.
-Depending on the age and the relative health of the patient, face lift cosmetic surgery can be performed in the hospital or in our fully-accredited and equipped operating suite in New York City.
-Various options are used with the face lift: mini facelifts, neck tightening or brow lift.
+Depending on the age and the relative health of the patient, facelift cosmetic surgery can be performed in the hospital or in our fully-accredited and equipped operating suite in New York City.